district10/blog/_pages/notes.md

 [What Makes Software Good? — Medium](https://medium.com/@mbostock/what-makes-software-good-943557f8a488)

-I don’t want you to learn D3 for the sake of D3.
-I want you to learn how to explore data and communicate insights effectively.
+:   I don’t want you to learn D3 for the sake of D3.
+I want you to learn how to
+    explore data and communicate insights effectively.

-Good software is approachable.
+    Good software is **approachable**.
       ~ It can be understood completely in independent, easy pieces.
-You don’t need
-    to understand everything before you can understand anything.
+You don’t need to understand everything before you can understand anything.

-Good software is consistent.
+    Good software is **consistent**.
-  ~ It lets you take what you’ve learned about one part and extrapolate it to
+      ~ It lets you take what you’ve learned about one part and extrapolate it to the rest.
-    the rest.
 It doesn’t self-contradict.
-It is parsimonious, avoiding superfluous elements.
+It is parsimonious (`[,pɑrsə'monɪəs]`, 吝啬的), avoiding superfluous elements.

-Good software explains itself.
+    Good software **explains itself**.
       ~ It has affordances for learning and discovery.
-It is role-expressive and
-    minimizes hidden magic.
+It is role-expressive and minimizes hidden magic.

-Good software teaches.
+    Good software **teaches**.
-  ~ It doesn’t just automate an existing task, but provides insight or imparts
-    knowledge, such as a best practice or a new perspective on a problem.
+      ~ It doesn’t just automate an existing task, but provides insight or imparts knowledge, such as a best practice or a new perspective on a problem.

-Good software is for humans.
+    Good software **is for humans**.
       ~ It is cognizant of people and the reality in which they live.
-It does not
-    expect elaborate and arbitrary rules to be memorized.
+It does not expect elaborate and arbitrary rules to be memorized.
 It anticipates the need for learning and debugging.

 [UW Interactive Data Lab](http://idl.cs.washington.edu/)

 [Visualizing Algorithms](https://bost.ocks.org/mike/algorithms/)